JuliaPy/SymPy.jl/examples/tutorial.md

 N(PI)  # floating-point value
 ```

-Whereas, this may look the same, it is still symbolic:
+Whereas, while this may look the same, it is still symbolic:

 ```
 evalf(PI)
 ```

-Both allow for a precision argument to be passed through the second argument.
+Both `N` and `evalf` allow for a precision argument to be passed through the second argument.
 This is how 30 digits of $\pi$ can be extracted:

 ```
 N(PI, 30)